 Bodyweight exercises are a terrific way to start a fitness program.
-They’re easy, they’re convenient, and they don’t require much equipment.
+They’re easy, convenient, and don’t require much equipment.
 You don’t need any equipment at all.
 You don’t need any equipment at all.

 For pushups, do pushups.
 For pull-ups, do pull-ups.
 And for squats, do squats.
-This basic routine, of course, is boring.
-And it’s highly repetitive.
+This basic routine is, of course, boring. and it’s highly repetitive.
 A personal trainer will give you more variety.
 But beginners can get by with the basics.
 The key to a good bodyweight workout is variety.
 So you have to vary the exercises.
 Choose different body parts on which to work.
 Try different grips and angles.

 One way to vary your exercises is to change the level of difficulty.
 Start with sets of twenty.
 After a while, increase the difficulty to sets of thirty.
 Do this gradually, though, so you don’t get hurt.
 Eventually, you’ll want to do sets of forty.

 10 bodyweight exercises that will help you get a quick bodyweight workout.